MaibornWolff/hybrid-cloud-postgresql-operator/README.md

   database:
     charset: UTF8  # charset to use for the database, default depends on the backend, optional
     collation: "de-DE"  # Collation to use for the database, default depends on the backend, optional
-    extensions: [] # List of extensions to activate in the database (via CREATE EXTENSION), only extensions provisioned for the server (via spec.extenions) can be activated here
+    extensions: [] # List of extensions to activate in the database (via CREATE EXTENSION), only extensions provisioned for the server (via spec.extensions) can be activated here
   credentialsSecret: fooservice-postgres-credentials   # Name of a secret where the credentials for the database should be stored
 ```